Check the following:

 Is the survey targeted to the correct URL?

-Open your survey's configuration page and select the "Targeting" tab.
+Open your survey's edit page and select the "TARGET > TRIGGER" tab.

 Now enter the URL of your web page in the "Test a URL" edit box.
 At least one of the survey's URL specification